 Our financing activities consist primarily of cash receipts from the exercise of stock options, payments of taxes withheld from vesting of RSUs and excess tax benefits realized on the exercise or release of each of these items.
 During the fourth quarter of fiscal year 2015, we began requiring that the general employee population sell a portion of the shares that they receive upon the vesting of RSUs in order to cover any required withholding taxes ("sell-to-cover"), rather than our previous approach of net share settlement.
-This requirement will continue to be phased in over the course of fiscal year 2016.
-We expect this sell-to-cover approach will materially reduce cash used for financing activities in future periods.
+The transition was completed in the quarter ended January 31, 2016.
+This sell-to-cover approach materially reduced our cash used for financing activities.
 In fiscal year 2014, we received net inflows of cash from financing activities related to public offerings.